 Minimizing Screen Time for Kids

-Screens have become a part of most children’s daily lives today.
-Kids spend more time on phones now than offline activities, affecting their minds and ability to focus and communicate with others.
+Screens have become a part of most children’s daily lives.
+Sadly, kids spend more time on phones now than in offline activities.
+This affects their minds and ability to focus and communicate with others.

-However, there are ways to reduce screen time for toddlers and students.
+But not to worry.
+There are ways to reduce screen time for toddlers.
 Let us explore them below.

 For Toddlers:

-• Encourage interactive play: Instead of handing your kids your phone to keep them entertained, give them toys and puzzles to stimulate physical play.
+• Encourage them on playing physical games.
+Instead of handing your kids your phone to keep them entertained, give them toys and puzzles to stimulate physical play.
 Activities such as building blocks and drawing keep their imagination and creativity alive.

-• Set a good example: Children generally mimic their environment.
+• Set a good example for them.
+Children generally mimic their environment.
 As their primary influence, parents and guardians ought to show that they can have fun without screens.
 Read a book and play games with them, cut down on how much you use your phone or the TV, and you will see them follow suit.

 For Students

-As a student, here are practical ways to reduce your screen time:
+As a student, here are some practical ways that you can use to reduce your screen time:

-• Use apps to track your non-academic screen time and take a break when you exceed reasonable limits.
+• Use apps to track your non-academic screen time.
+Take a break when you exceed reasonable limits.

 • Prioritize tasks that do not require screens, like taking handwritten notes and reading physical books.

-• Turn off notifications from unnecessary apps when studying.
+• Turn off your phone’s notifications when studying.

-• Use your break time to stand up, stretch, hydrate, and take short walks.
+• While you’re taking breaks during studying, spend your time to stretch, hydrate, or take short walks.

 FAQs